Easton in Gordano: Doctors

 There is a doctors' surgery on the Pill/Easton in Gordano Boundary at Lodway Close.

 Transport

-Easton in Gordano is well served by roads given the nearby M5 and A369 which links to Bristol and Portishead.
+Easton in Gordano is well served by roads, given the nearby M5 and the A369 which links to Bristol and Portishead.
 There is a service station on the M5 named after the village.
-Also a bus route from Portishead to Bristol City Centre runs through the village.
+A bus route from Portishead to Bristol City Centre runs through the village.

 Culture

-The local Clevedon Mercury and Portishead Times newspapers are delivered to residents free of charge usually by Saturday morning.
+The local Clevedon Mercury and Portishead Times newspapers are delivered to residents free of charge, usually by Saturday morning.

-The village is celebrated in the song of the same name, by The Wurzels.
+The village is celebrated in the song of the same name by The Wurzels.

 Notable residents

 Easton in Gordano is the birthplace of the explorer Bertram Thomas (1892–1950).